abdelaatife/abdelaatife/README.md

 ## I'm a Student and  Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developer
 - 🥅 2020 Goals: learn more about Flutter
 - ⚡  I am core team member in Google developer students club